vector-php/vector/docs/auto-generate/Lib/Math.md

 Parameter | Type | Description
 -|-|-
-$a | array | array $a List of values to multiply return | mixed | mixed    Product of every value in the list
+$a | array | List of values to multiply return | mixed | Product of every value in the list

 ---